eeriks/erepublik/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `erepublik_script` for local development.
+Here's how to set up `erepublik` for local development.

 1. Fork the `erepublik_script` repo on GitHub.
 2. Clone your fork locally::